CFA FAQs

 Can applicants reapply for funding of projects that were not successful applications in previous rounds?

-Yes, applicants can reapply for funding for projects not funded in the past if the program is still available.
-Applicants are encouraged to reach out the regional office in the region for which their project is located to discuss their project and potential opportunities, as well as consult the Regional Council strategic plan to enhance project proposals to best implement the strategies outlined.
+Applicants can reapply for funding for projects not funded in the past if the program is still available.
+Applicants are encouraged to consult their Regional Council strategic plan to enhance project proposals to best implement the Regional Council strategic plan.

 Is there any way to see who was awarded these grants in previous rounds and how much they received?